Capital Scotland: Galaxy Scotland

-On 27 August 2008 new owners Global announced they would re-brand XFM Scotland as Galaxy Scotland.
+On 27 August 2008, new owners Global announced they would re-brand XFM Scotland as Galaxy Scotland.
 The rebrand was part of Global Radio's major strategy to expand the brand across outside Scotland and into parts of England.
 Local programming on the station consisted of daily breakfast, weekday drivetime and specialist shows with networked programming broadcast from Leeds.

 Galaxy Scotland joined the Galaxy network on 7 November 2008.
 XFM closed at approximately 3.30pm that day, followed immediately by a 15-minute launch sequence for Galaxy.
 Galaxy programming started by 4pm the same afternoon, with Gary Spence as the first voice on the air, followed by a special evening show with networked presenter Dave Kelly.

 From its launch, Galaxy Scotland gained 429,000 listeners providing almost 3.2 million listening hours per week.
 In the 12 months up to May 2010, the station doubled its number of listeners.
 As of Monday 12 July 2010, Galaxy Scotland changed their tagline from "Love Music" to "Scotland's No 1 Hit Music Station" in line with the other Galaxy stations across the UK.

 Capital Scotland

 The station was re-branded as Capital Scotland on 3 January 2011 as part of a merger of Global's Galaxy and Hit Music networks to form the nine-station Capital network.
 Local breakfast and drivetime output was retained with most networked programming now broadcast from the network's London studios.
 The station also produced a networked dance music show on Saturday overnights, which was networked across the Capital network until July 2012.

 On 1 July 2011, Global requested to change the formats of Capital Birmingham and Capital Scotland which have obligations from previous owners, enabling all nine Capital stations to fall inline.
 The two format change requests were approved in November.

 On 6 February 2014, Global announced it would be selling Capital Scotland to Communicorp.
 Capital's network programming and brand name remain in use under contract with Global.

 On 26 February 2019, Global confirmed the station's local breakfast and weekend shows would be replaced with networked programming from April 2019.
 The weekday Drivetime show was retained alongside news bulletins, traffic updates and advertising.
-Four of Capital Scotland's five local presenters left the station with only Drivetime presenter Garry Spence retained.

-Since 2020, Capital Scotland drivetime has been hosted by Katy J (Katy Johnston).
+On 11 April 2023, it was announced that Capital Scotland would reintroduce local breakfast, daytime and weekend shows as part of an expansion of Global's Scottish radio operations.
+Sister station Heart Scotland (owned and operated by Global) also reintroduced local programming.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.
+All networked programming originates from Global's London headquarters.

-Local programming is produced and broadcast from Global's Glasgow studios from 4-7pm on weekdays presented by Katy Johnston (Katy J).
+Local programming is produced and broadcast from Global's Glasgow studios from 6am-7pm on weekdays and 9am-12pm on weekends.

 News

-Global's Newsroom broadcasts hourly regional news updates from 5am-7pm on weekdays and 8am-12pm at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
+Global's Newsroom broadcasts hourly regional news updates from 5am-7pm on weekdays and 5am-1pm at weekends.

 The bulletins are produced for Communicorp by Global's Glasgow newsroom, which also produces bulletins for Heart Scotland and Smooth Scotland.